Now Approved as Tablets: Available Early October 2025

 The significance of blocking up to 100% of BTK on treatment responses has not been established.

-BRUKINSA’s effectiveness was assessed in the ASPEN study.
-The aim of that study was to compare BRUKINSA with ibrutinib, another FDA-approved BTK inhibitor, to see if BRUKINSA had better treatment responses for people with Waldenström’s macroglobulinemia.
-This type of study is sometimes called a “head-to-head” trial.
+BRUKINSA’s effectiveness was assessed in a clinical trial.
+The aim of that study was to compare BRUKINSA with ibrutinib, another FDA-approved BTK inhibitor, to see if BRUKINSA achieved better treatment responses for people with Waldenström’s macroglobulinemia.

 The trial included 201 people who were either newly diagnosed with, or who had received at least one prior treatment for, WM.

-Although BRUKINSA did not meet the requirement to show that it was better than ibrutinib, as both BRUKINSA and ibrutinib had a 78% combined response rate (CR + VGPR + PR), BRUKINSA did show a higher VGPR: 16% for BRUKINSA and 7% for ibrutinib.
-In addition, 94% of patients on BRUKINSA continued to respond for a year or longer and 88% of patients on ibrutinib continued to respond for a year or longer.
+Although BRUKINSA did not achieve a better combined treatment response than ibrutinib, as both BRUKINSA and ibrutinib had a 78% combined response rate—complete response (CR) + very good partial response (VGPR) + partial response (PR)—BRUKINSA did show a higher very good partial response: 16% for BRUKINSA and 7% for ibrutinib.
+In addition, 95% of patients on BRUKINSA continued to respond for a year or longer and 89% of patients on ibrutinib continued to respond for a year or longer, after a median follow-up of 19.4 months.

 Neither treatment had a complete response in this study.

-The study included people who had been previously treated for their cancer and those who had not, as well as people with and without certain mutations (MYD88MUT, MYD88WT, CXCR4WT, and CXCR4WHIM).
-In the exploratory analysis of 26 MYD88WT patients who received BRUKINSA, 50% had either a VGPR or PR and 27% had a VGPR.
+The study included people who had been previously treated for WM and those who had not, as well as people with and without certain genetic mutations: MYD88MUT, MYD88WT, CXCR4WT, and CXCR4WHIM.
+In the exploratory analysis of 26 MYD88WT patients who received BRUKINSA, 50% had either a very good partial response or partial response and 27% had a very good partial response.

 Results were consistent across each of these groups.

-It is important to know that a response, even a VGPR, does not mean the cancer has been cured.
+It is important to know that a response, even a very good partial response, does not mean the cancer has been cured.

 Treatment Response Category | Definition |